 There is no secret that I love David Austin Roses but did you know they are the perfect candidates to Pillar?
-You can treat many David Austin roses as climbers in the U.S.
+You can treat many David Austin roses as climbers in the U.S. as well as they have roses listed as climbers.

 In the photo above my Tess d’Ubervilles DAR is blooming happily and she does this all summer long.
 She keeps my DIY Obelisk covered with gorgeous red roses from June thru October.